Training on UbiOps¶

 Note: Training runs are only saved for the maximum request retention time allowed by your subscription, you can contact our sales department if you need a longer retention time.

-UbiOps will automatically scale the necessary compute resource in the background.
-When idle, the number of active instances of an experiment will scale to zero.
+will scale to zero.
 A maximum of five training jobs can run in parallel on different instances, as the default maximum instances for training is set to five.
 You can change the maximum instances upon request or by using the API, it is not possible to change the number of maximum instances in the WebApp.
 The number of maximum concurrent training runs can also be limited by subscription (resource) limits.

-Training code format
+Training code format¶

 The training code that you can use in your runs needs to fulfil the following criteria: